Stress urinary incontinence

 During menopause, oestrogen (a female hormone) is produced in lower quantities.
 Oestrogen helps to maintain the thickness of the urethra lining to keep the urethra sealed after passing urine.
 As a result of this loss of oestrogen, some women experience stress urinary incontinence during menopause.

-There are a number of treatment options available for urinary incontinence
+There are a number of treatment options available for pelvic organ prolapse

-(i.e. lifestyle changes, pelvic floor exercises, continence pessaries, surgery).
+(i.e. lifestyle changes, pelvic floor exercises, vaginal pessary, oestrogen cream, surgery).